tfkediri/transportforkediri.github.io/README.md

-# transportforbandung.github.io
+# transportforkediri.github.io
-Public interface of Transport for Bandung community website.
+Public interface of Transport for Kediri.
+Forked from Transport for Bandung repository.